 Please note that there is a maximum 10% discount on any holiday.

-We offer included airport transfers at scheduled times from Bastia Airport (BIA) to our start hotel opposite the marina in Bastia (30mins).
+We offer included airport transfers at scheduled times from Bastia Airport (BIA) to our start hotel in Pietranera, Bastia (45min).
 You also have to option of arriving by ferry from mainland France (Nice or Toulon) or Italy.

 Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

 Meet your guides, assemble bikes and for those of you on early flights, there is the option of going for a warm-up ride up the Col de Teghime (522m).
-Alternatively, you can head to the beach or wander into the historic town to enjoy the cafés!
+Alternatively, you can head to the beach or take a short bus ride into the historic town to enjoy the cafés!
 Get together in the evening for a trip briefing and a hearty dinner.

 Day 1: Bastia to St-Florent

 You start your Corsica adventure by cycling around the unique and beautiful Cap Corse.
 This has to be one of the most stunning roads to cycle in Europe.
 It undulates its way along the coast, linking sheltered coves for 30km to the fishing village of Macinaggio.
 You then cross over the Col de la Serra (365m) to the west coast.
 This side of the peninsula is dramatically different and the road stays high, linking hilltop villages and commanding great views.

 Your destination is the idyllic coastal town of St-Florent.
 The afternoon can be spent exploring the port or relaxing by the hotel pool.
 As always, there is also more riding to be done and today’s optional extra takes you into the hills behind St-Florent on a quiet road linking rural hamlets and several cols.